Sam31551/PostGrad_Multivariate_Analysis/README.md

 **Objective**

-To investigates the relationship between **mean oral** and **mean facial temperatures**.
+This analysis aims to investigate the relationship between **mean oral** and **mean facial temperatures**.
-To apply **clustering algorithms, discriminant analysis**, and **regression techniques** to identify patterns and draw insights from the data.
+Apply **clustering algorithms, discriminant analysis**, and **regression techniques** to identify patterns and derive insights from the data.

 **Data Overview**

-The data is loaded and the two key metrics are plotted showing a **clear positive correlation**.
-The facial temperature is found to be on average **2 degrees cooler** than the oral temperature.
+The data is loaded and a plot is generated between the two key metrics showing a **clear positive correlation** with facial temperature on average **2 degrees cooler** than the oral temperature.

-**Data Distribution/Outliers**
+**Data Distribution & Outliers**

-Oral Temperature values are positively skewed, while facial temperature values are more normally distributed.
+Oral Temperature values are positively skewed, while facial temperature values follow a normal distribution.
 Oral Temperature **outliers are removed to ensure data normality** for later analysis.

 **Clustering**

 ***Hierarchical Clustering***

-A number of Hierarchical clustering algorithms were run on the facial data with 'average' linking proving to be the most suitable approach.
+Several Hierarchical clustering algorithms were tested on the facial data.
+'Average' linking proved to be the most suitable approach.
 This approach suggests there are 3 distinct clusters in the facial data.

 ***K-Means Clustering***

-A k-means clustering algorithm is also run on the data.
-The optimum number of clusters, 4, is found through the use of the 'elbow plot'.
+A k-means clustering algorithm was also applied with the 'elbow plot' indicating the optimum number of clusters as 4.
 A k-means algorithm with k=4 is run on the data that is reduced by Principal Component Analysis.
 When these clusters were plotted against PC1 and PC2 the clusters were very discriminatory.
 The k-means clustering algorithm was preferred in this instance to the Hierarchichal approach due to its enhanced cluster separations.

-**Discriminat Analysis**
+**Discriminant Analysis**

-Linear and Quadratic Discriminant Analysis models are fit on the data.
-Models performance are compared with the best model (LDA) having its decision boundary plotted.
-The plot shows a strong performance.
+Linear and Quadratic Discriminant Analysis models were fit to the data.
+The models performance are compared, with the best model (LDA) having its decision boundary plotted.
+The plot shows a strong classification performance.

 **Principal Component Analysis**

 Principal Component Analysis is performed on the data, with the first ***3 Principal Components capturing the majority of the cumulative data variance***.
-The principal component scores are displayed to show the depreciating nature of component variance.
+The principal component scores are displayed to show the diminishing contribution of component variance.

 **Principal Component Regression**